"I had walled the monster up within the tomb!"

 The Edgar Allan Poe National Historic Site

-The Edgar Allan Poe National Historic Site will be closed beginning March 1, 2013 through July 31, 2013 for restoration work.Read More
+The Edgar Allan Poe National Historic Site is currently closed for restoration.
+Please check back in late July 2013 for more information.Read More

 Follow us on Facebook